circuitdao/docs/docs/user-guide/recharge-auction.md

 Note that the amount of BYC offered in a bid can be chosen to be smaller than that of a previous bid.
 This ensures that keepers with only small amounts of capital can continue to participate in an auction and cannot be pushed out by better capitalised bidders.

-The auction concludes if a bid sees no higher bid within **Recharge Auction Bid TTL** seconds (TTL = time to live) or if there is no bid and the **Recharge Auction Timeout** has been reached.
-Bids can be placed only before the Recharge Auction Timeout has been reached.
+The auction concludes if a bid sees no higher bid within **Recharge Auction Bid TTL** seconds (TTL = time to live) or if there is no bid and the **Recharge Auction TTL** has been reached.
+Bids can be placed only before the Recharge Auction TTL has been reached.

 The winning bidder receives an amount of CRT equal to the BYC amount offered divided by the CRT price bid.
 In return, the Treasury receives the BYC amount offered.